OlanrewajuHammed/LITA_Class_Documentation/README.md

 ![Screenshot (130)](https://github.com/user-attachments/assets/e1ba4f14-85ef-4172-8e5d-05b1f16cc17a)

 ### Summary
 This repository showcases various aspect completed during my Excel class, highlighting my proficiency in Excel skills and techniques.
-I began with learning foundational data literacy (Foundation of Data), which laid the groundwork for my understanding of data analysis and manipulation.
+Learning from foundational data literacy (Foundation of Data), which laid the groundwork for my understanding of data analysis and manipulation.
 The main source of data used in these projects was provided by the facilitator during the course of learning.
 This journey culminates in developing advanced dashboards for data visualization.

 ### SQL
+---
 Here our facilitator was able to take us through proper basic sql commands and queries.
 Navigating different Rational Database Management system (SQL server and Postgress) to ensure optimum use of oppotunity for diverse students and different organization preference
 #### Content
 1. Introduction to SQL